Westminster Employment Forum

 Funding, engagement and retention

-The agenda will also bring out priorities for funding allocation, including latest thinking on increasing employer engagement with apprenticeships and tackling barriers to participation, as well as addressing low completion rates, improving retention and the potential reallocation of unspent levy funds - amid concerns about transparency, accountability, and the opportunity cost of underutilised resources.
+The agenda will also bring out priorities for funding allocation, including latest thinking on increasing employer engagement with apprenticeships and tackling barriers to participation, as well as addressing low completion rates, improving retention and the potential reallocation of unspent levy funds, amid concerns over transparency, accountability, and the opportunity cost of underutilised resources.

 Overall, areas for discussion include: